All official European Union website addresses are in the europa.eu domain.

 Under the changing climate, Lisbon faces increased risks of drought, seasonal flooding and extreme temperatures that have negative impacts on health and quality of life in the city.
-The LIFE LUNGS project aims to increase the resilience of Lisbon by implementing the municipal climate adaptation strategy through green infrastructure and promotion of related ecosystem services.
-The objective is to increase Lisbon's resilience and resistance to climate change.
-It will target water use by developing zero rainwater waste urban green infrastructure and increasing flood resistance, while maintaining a high quality and resilient ecological base.
-By developing more green spaces, it will also tackle rising temperatures caused by urban heat islands.
+The LIFE LUNGS project aimed to increase the resilience of Lisbon by implementing the municipal climate adaptation strategy through green infrastructure and promotion of related ecosystem services.
+The objective was to increase Lisbon's resilience and resistance to climate change.

 Project information